-103. Fundamentals of Speech - I

-Basic principles of public speaking on the college level, with the aim of developing proper mental, vocal, and physical habits.

-- 104. Fundamentals of Speech-II Two hours
+- 101. SPEECH FOR THE ELEMENTARY TEACHER Two hours Methods and materials relative to story telling in the early grades. - 103.
+FUNDAMENTALS OF SPEECH I Two hours Basic principles of public speaking on the college level, with the aim of developing proper mental, vocal, and physical habits. - 104.
+FUNDAMENTALS OF SPEECH II Two hours

-Continuation of 103, with emphasis on longer speeches, rhetoric, and special applications such as discussion, debate, parliamentary practice, etc. Prerequisite: Course 103. - 204.
-Ancient Orators and Theories of Speech Two hours Analytical study of ancient orators and rhetorical theory, preDemosthenes through Quintillian.
+Continuation of 103, with emphasis on longer speeches, rhetoric, and special applications such as discussion, debate, parliamentary practice, etc. Prerequisite: Course 103.

+- 204. ANCIENT ORATORS AND THEORIES OF SPEECH Two hours Analytical study of ancient orators and rhetorical theory, pre-Demosthenes through Quintillian.
 Not open to Freshmen. - 205.
-ADVANCED SPEECH COMPOSITION Two hours

-Study of the psychological and rhetorical techniques involved in speech composition.
-Speeches and oration, Intended particularly for juniors in the pre-Seminary course. - 207.
-Introduction to Speech Based on the Great Books One hour Prerequisite to Course 208.
+ADVANCED SPEECH COMPOSITION Two hours Study of the psychological and rhetorical techniques involved in speech composition.
+Speeches and oration.
+Intended particularly for juniors in the pre-Seminary course. - 207.
+INTRODUCTION TO SPEECH BASED ON THE GREAT BOOKS One hour Prerequisite to Course 208.
 A study of Adler's How to Read a Book intended to prepare the student for careful and critical reading of the Great Books chosen as basic for work in 208.
-Open to Freshmen by permission. - 208.
-Speech Based on the Great Books Two hours
+Open to Freshmen by permission.

-Each student will choose on of the books from the Adler list and use it as a basis for his speeches during the semester.
+208. SPEECH BASED ON THE GREAT BOOKS Two hours Each student will choose on of the books from the Adler list and use it as a basis for his speeches during the semester.
 Emphasis on speech.
-Prerequisite: Course 207. - 301.
-ADVANCED SPEECH Two hours
+Prerequisite: Course 207.

-A practice course, designed for pre-Seminary students.
+- 301. ADVANCED SPEECH Two hours A practice course, designed for pre-Seminary students.
 Open to others only by permission. - 303.
-Interpretative Reading Two hours

-The principles and techniques of interpretation and expression.
+INTERPRETATIVE READING (Formerly 201) Two hours The principles of interpretation and expression.
 Oral interpretation of representative selections.
-Practice in individual and choral reading. - 304.
-Advanced Interpretation Two hours

-Continuation of 303.
-Application of its principles to a broader range of material, including drama, recitals, and radio reading.
-Especially designed for prospective teachers of interpretation and dramatics. - 309.
-Speech for the Classroom Teacher Three hours
+Prerequisite: Course 103. - 304.
+ADVANCED INTERPRETATION Two hours Continuation of 303, being its application to a broader range of - material, interpretation of the drama, choral reading, recitals.
+309. SPEECH FOR THE CLASSROOM TEACHER Three hours

 Designed to: (1) improve the prospective teacher's vocal habits; (2) train in the detection, appreciation, and handling of speech defects encountered in the classroom; (3) aid the prospective coach of forensic programs.
-Open only to juniors and seniors in Education, and others by permission. - 311.
-ORAL DISCUSSION AND DEBATE Two hours
+Open only to juniors and seniors in Education, and others by permission.

-Theory and practice of discussion and debate in their various forms.
+311. ORAL DISCUSSION AND DEBATE Two hours Theory and practice of discussion and debate in their various forms.